dshil/blog/content/blog/linux_fight_for_better_health.md

 XServer usually sets some default value, e.g., 96 is frequently used.
 All of us have various displays that have different resolution, hight, width parameters.
-As a result we can't simply use the same DPI value just because it is somewhere near our true DPI.
+As a result, we can't simply use the same DPI value just because it is somewhere near our true DPI.
 There is a good [instruction](https://askubuntu.com/questions/197828/how-to-find-and-change-the-screen-dpi) for DPI calculation.
-After doing a short math I got the value 110 for my display parameters.
-After all you need to ensure that the following commands produce the same DPI:
+After doing short math I got the value 110 for my display parameters.
+After all, you need to ensure that the following commands produce the same DPI:

 ```sh
 xdpyinfo | grep dots